-Cognate Requirements
+Requirements

 Students in the interdisciplinary studies major must complete 45 cognate credits from 2 or 3 different academic departments (p.
-42); each cognate requires a minimum of 15 credits.
+49); each cognate requires a minimum of 15 credits.
 Cognates must be approved by the Registrar.
+In addition, students must earn at least 30 credits in 300- or 400-level courses.